-- On Monday 10 September 2012, the ARC sent out a draft Open Access policy for consultation to all Vice-Chancellors.
-The ARC has taken into account the major issues raised during the consultation. - It should be noted that the ARC is aware of copyright and licensing arrangements currently in place between authors, institutions and publishers.
-The ARC is also aware that institutions and individuals will need to develop mechanisms to ensure compliance with the ARC's policy that take into account agreements already in place between authors and publishers.
+The ARC is aware that in many cases copyright and licensing arrangements are currently in place between authors, institutions and publishers.
+Where these copyright and licensing arrangements exist the ARC is cognisant of the fact that institutions and individuals will need to develop mechanisms to ensure compliance with the ARC's policy that take into account agreements already in place between authors and publishers.